Nigeria: Literature

 Most Nigerian literature is written in English, partly because this language is understood by most Nigerians.
-Literature in the Yoruba, Hausa and Igbo languages (the three most populous peoples in Nigeria) does exist, however, and in the case of the Hausa, for example, can look back on a centuries-old tradition.
-With Wole Soyinka, Nigeria can present a Nobel Prize winner for literature.
-Chinua Achebe won the prestigious Booker Prize in 2007 and Ben Okri in 1991.
+Literature in the Yoruba, Hausa and Igbo languages (the three most populous language groups in Nigeria) does exist, however, and in the case of the Hausa, for example, can look back on a centuries-old tradition.
+The Nigerian, Wole Soyinka, won the Nobel Prize for literature.
+Ben Okri won the prestigious Booker Prize in 1991; Chinua Achebe did the same in 2007.
 Achebe also won the Peace Award of the German Book Trade in 2002.
+Lola Shoneyin has won several awards for her book The Secret Lives of Baba Segi's Wives.